Carnap/Carnap-Documentation/doc/dashboard.md

 Grades are exported in `.csv` format, which most spreadsheet programs should be able to import.
 Grades can either be tabulated per-assignment (for import into a CMS, for example), or per-problem (for detailed analysis of class performance, or for more complex grading schemes).
+Students are identified by first name, last name, University ID (an arbitrary string, like their student ID number or other useful identifying information, that you can ask them to enter when registering), and their email address.
+If a student has not entered some piece of information, its absence is indicated with a question mark.

 ###Deleting a Class